Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Logarithmic differential forms and toric varieties

-\begin{proof} If $\ol{\cH}$ is smooth, this is well known, a self-contained proof was given in \cite[Proposition~2.1]{CMZeuler}.
+\begin{proof} If $\ol{\cH}$ is a smooth Deligne-Mumford stack and $\partial\cH =\emptyset$, this is well known (see e.g. \cite[Corollary~4.16]{toen}).
+In the case where $\ol{\cH}$ is still smooth but $\partial\cH$ is not empty, a self-contained proof of the statement was given in \cite[Proposition~2.1]{CMZeuler} (the proof was given in the case where $\ol\cH$ is a smooth variety, but it works verbatim for the more general case of smooth DM stack).

 In general we use an allowable modification.
 By definition this restricts to an isomorphism $W \to \cH$, hence does not change the left hand side.
 The right hand side also stays the same by push-pull and the pullback formula along an allowable smooth modification. \end{proof}

-In all our applications, $\overline{\cH}$ will be a proper Deligne-Mumford stack with toroidal singularities.
-We work throughout with orbifold Euler characteristics, and since then both sides of~\eqref{eq:chiviaint} are multiplicative in the degree of a covering, we can apply Proposition~\ref{prop:chiviaTlog} verbatim.